cardano-foundation/CIPs/CIP-0095/README.md

 ### Open Questions

 - <s>The burden of transaction building to be placed on dApps or wallets?</s>
-  - This has been moved from the wallet to the application.
-  - Since wallets still have to be able to be able to inspect these transactions, its not far away from just generating the transaction itself.
+  - As we are replacing CIP-30's signTx it makes sense to follow the same flow and place the burden on the client applications.
-- Move DRep key definitions into a CIP which is dedicated to describing CIP-1694 related credentials? or CIP-1852?
+- <s>Move DRep key definitions into a CIP which is dedicated to describing CIP-1694 related credentials? or CIP-1852?</s>
-- Is it necessary to provide a method to prove ownership of DRep key? and can CIP-30's `api.signData()` be used to prove ownership of multi-stake keys?
-- Is it sensible to place multi-stake key burden onto clients?
+  - Yes, this is a cleaner approach, as we keep the purity of this proposal to being a wallet web bridge.
 - <s>Does supporting governance action submission a necessary burden for the scope of this proposal?</s>
   - Since moving burden of transaction construction from wallet to app, this becomes much less of an issue as the complex error checking should now be done by the application.
+- <s>should provide support for combination certificates?</s>
+  - Yes we will support ALL conway ledger era Tx/Certs, this will allow for CIP95 to be "the Conway compatible" wallet web bridge.
+- <s>Is it necessary to provide a method to prove ownership of DRep key?</s>
+  - Yes, this will be a useful add.
+- <s>Is it sensible to place multi-stake key burden onto clients?</s>
+  - Yes, seems like a reasonable approach.
+If wallets want to manage it, they can only provide the keys they wish.
+- <s>Do we need to share stake keys or can we just reuse reward addresses?</s>
+  - Reusing CIP30's `.getRewardAddresses()` may act as an alternative, but it is unclear how implementors have supported this function and thus its reuse maybe a mistake.
+  - It is a more reasonable approach to share public key material instead of addresses as it gives the client application more freedom.
-- Should this proposal cater for non-key-based stake credential?
+- <s>Should this proposal cater for non-key-based stake credential?</s>
-  - We could just change all references of keys to credentials to allow this?
+  - We can leave this for a future iteration.
-- Should there be a more elegant way for the optional sharing of governance state?
+- Should there be a way for the optional sharing of governance state, from wallet to client?
-- should provide support for combination certificates?

 ## Path to Active